sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 ## Test code readability

 We have discussed several test code best practices and smells.
-In many situations, we have argued for the need of comprehensible, i.e., easy to read, test code.
+In many situations, we have argued for the need of comprehensible, i.e. easy to read, test code.

 We reinforce the fact that it
 is crucial that the developers can understand the test code easily.